-In this episode, Ryan talks with Cain who is not your average nontrad, being academically disqualified from college, taking his undergrad at 38 years old, taking the MCAT late, having less than stellar GPA, and yet, he got interviews to medical schools and has now been accepted to University of Central Florida where he will begin his medical school journey at 42 years old.
+In this episode, I talk with Kain, who is not your average nontrad.
+Kain was academically disqualified from college, took his prereqs at 38 years old, took the MCAT late, and had a less-than-stellar GPA.
+Still, he got interviews with medical schools and has now been accepted to the University of Central Florida, where he will begin his medical school journey at 42 years old.

-Listen in as Cain shares with us his interesting journey, going to college with his son and taking the same classes, leaving his engineering career over medical school, and finally getting the acceptance that he wanted to pursue his dream of becoming a doctor.
+Kain shares his interesting journey, going to college with his son and taking the same classes, leaving his engineering career for medical school, and finally getting the acceptance that he wanted to pursue his dream of becoming a doctor.

-- Getting admissed in college when he was 19 years old
+- Getting academically dismissed in college when he was 19 years old

 - Initially getting his degree in computer science